 This program offers 11 CE credits for $110 for psychologists, and California licensed MFTs, LCSWs, LEPs, LPCCs, nurses, and chiropractors.

-Scholarship offerings: In returning to the land, we returned to our pre-pandemic scholarship options and policies.
-All scholarship rates require a minimum fee ($55/night).
+Scholarship offerings: All scholarship rates require a minimum fee ($55/night).
 Scholarships are limited to TWO per calendar year for on-land retreats.
-And, while we are not able to offer “no one turned away”-type of scholarships for in-person retreats, they are still available for online offerings.
+The exception is the Toni Ko Scholarship which is a one time, limited award.
+And, while we are not able to offer “pay what you can”-type of scholarships for in-person retreats, they are still available for online offerings as space allows.

-Hemera Fellowships – are you eligible?
-Learn more…
+Hemera Fellowships for Residential Retreats – are you eligible and a first-time retreatant?
+Learn more details…

-Room Occupancy Update*: Starting on March 27, 2022, we returned to double and single occupancy rooms.
+Room Occupancy Update*: We have returned to double and single occupancy rooms.
 Many of our rooms are single occupancy (only 16 of 80 rooms are double occupancy).
-We have also returned to offering a “guaranteed single room” rate; these rates are limited (16).
+We have also returned to offering a “guaranteed single room” rate and these will be limited (16).
 This rate guarantees a single room while helping to support scholarships and all we do here at Spirit Rock.
 The remaining single rooms are not exclusive to the top end of the sliding scale; however, they are initially prioritized for those with serious medical needs.

 *Subject to change depending upon COVID-19 situation.